juice-shop/multi-juicer/readme.md

 For a detailed description of the architecture and individual components, see the [Architecture Documentation](./architecture.md).

+> 👉 **New to MultiJuicer?** See the [visual walkthrough](./guides/walkthrough/walkthrough.md) for how participants register, get their JuiceShop instances and how the scores are tracked on the scoreboard.

 ## Installation

 MultiJuicer runs on kubernetes, to install it you'll need [helm](https://helm.sh)